B.Sc. Geology, 1st Class Honours and Associate Royal School of Mines, Imperial College London 1965-1968

 Contract prospect development and regional review work by John led to award of an East Midlands UK 14th Round onshore block to a client, in December 2015.
 He has also carried out mapping and prospect evaluation of Isle of Wight, which is proprietary to Highland Geology.

-The Northern England onshore project detailed on this site is work between 2018-21, based on UKOGL seismic and reports, its intended to alert interested organisations to the potential for further discoveries in Northumberland, Solway, Bowland, East Midlands and Humberside basins and recommends over 30 initiatives for review and investment.
+The Northern England onshore project detailed on this site is work started in 2018, based on UKOGL seismic and reports, its intended to alert interested organisations to the potential for further discoveries in Northumberland, Solway, Bowland, East Midlands and Humberside basins and recommends over 30 initiatives for review and investment.
+He is also working on CCS aspects for onshore UK, and is a leader in developing and promoting the rationale and technical requirements for commercial carbon dioxide sequestration in Carboniferous sequences.

 For the Geological Survey of Western Australia, Perth, during 1972 and 1973 John mapped dam sites in the planning and construction stages in the south and northwest of WA, publishing some Records on dam site projects.
 South Dandalup dam is still standing!
 John’s first work as a petroleum geologist was in Australia, for BP in Melbourne between 1973 and 1976 when he carried out regional review of Northwest Shelf basins, gas field reserves studies, exploration prospect evaluations; review work in the Bass Strait and Perth basin for acreage acquisition; planned and led helicopter-supported sedimentological field work in western Papua New Guinea, Olsobip-Oksapmin and Strickland valley areas.

 From late 2004 through 2010 John was Exploration Advisor to Norwest Energy, Perth WA explorer.
 His role was to recommend exploration policy and he completed many project evaluations and mapping exercises with Kingdom software in the North Sea, Australia and India, creating licence application strategy in India’s NELP V, VI and in the UK and Australian recent Rounds, and playing a major role advising Norwest’s Delhi office.
 He was the key figure in introducing these first Indian companies into North Sea exploration acreage.
-He also worked on Timor Sea for Norwest Energy, mapping and assisting in the successful farm-outs of the AC/P32 licence, and mapped and wrote the prospect evaluations for several Norwest blocks in Perth Basin.
+He also worked on Timor Sea for Norwest Energy, mapping and assisting in the successful farm-outs of the AC/P32 licence, and mapped and wrote the prospect evaluations for several Norwest blocks in Perth Basin, including the North Erregulla prospect which has been recently drilled and proven to be a major gas discovery.

 He is an Australian citizen, continues to visit Australia regularly, and has driven much of its coastline and interior in 4WDs.